Security Gate

 - Execution Info: ID, Asset links, and timestamp.

-- Security Gate Rules: Displays the rule used (Global or Custom) and a breakdown of each severity.
+- Security Gate Rules: Displays the rule used and a breakdown of each severity.

 - It shows the Threshold (limit configured) vs. Found (actual vulnerabilities detected).

-- Statuses like BLOCKED (exceeded limit) or PASSED (within limit) are clearly marked.
+- Statuses like Failed (exceeded deadline or limit), Warning (exceeded limit but within deadline), or Passed (within limits) are clearly marked.

 - Latest Asset Scans: A card at the bottom showing the most recent scans for this asset, providing context on where the vulnerabilities might have originated.